 Is Salt Spring Island Cheese worth visiting?

 It's one of the most highly regarded artisan cheese experiences in British Columbia.
-Between the tasting room, the goat barn, the gelato, and the café, it easily fills two hours — and most visitors leave wishing they'd stayed longer.
+Between the tasting room, the goat barn, the gelato, and the café, it easily fills one to two hours — and most visitors leave wishing they'd stayed longer.

 Can you visit Salt Spring Island Cheese without a car?